-The preparation of financial statements in conformity with TFRS requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+The preparation of financial statements in conformity with TFRS requires management to make judgements, estimates and assumptions that affect the application of the Group's accounting policies.
 Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised prospectively.

-Information about assumption and estimation uncertainties that have a significant risk of resulting in a material adjustments to the carrying amounts of assets and liabilities within the year ending 31 December 2019 is included in the following notes:
+Information about assumption and estimation uncertainties at 31 December 2019 that have a significant risk of resulting in a material adjustments to the carrying amounts of assets and liabilities in the next financial year is included in the following notes:

-- Note 11 Recognition of deferred tax assets: availability of future taxable profit against which tax losses carried forward can be used; - Note 16 Measurement of defined benefit obligations: key actuarial assumptions; and - Note 17 Recognition and measurement of decommissioning costs: key assumptions about the likelihood and magnitude of an outflow of resources.
+- Note 15 Measurement of defined benefit obligations: key actuarial assumptions; - Note 16 Recognition and measurement of decommissioning costs: key assumptions about the likelihood and magnitude of an outflow of resources; and - Note 27 Recognition of deferred tax assets: availability of future taxable profit against which tax losses carried forward can be utilised.